RatherRude/Elite-Dangerous-AI-Integration/readme.md

 3. **Text-to-Speech (TTS)**
 4. **Web Lookups for Detailed Information (EDSM)**
 5. **Event-Driven Interaction**
-6. **Function Calling*
+6. **Function Calling**
-7. **Vision Capabilities*
+7. **Vision Capabilities**

 ### 1. Whisper Speech-to-Text (STT)

-Whisper, developed by OpenAI, is a state-of-the-art speech recognition model that converts spoken language into text with high accuracy.
-By incorporating Whisper STT, commanders can issue voice commands to the autopilot, enhancing the hands-free functionality and overall user experience.
+Whisper by OpenAI converts spoken language into text, allowing commanders to issue voice commands to the autopilot with high accuracy.

 We are currently using CPU for speed recognition, this can be changed by swapping the dependencies

 ### 2. OpenAI/OpenRouter Language Models (LLMs)

-The LLMs from OpenAI or OpenRouter can process natural language commands and provide intelligent responses or actions based on user input.
-This integration will allow the autopilot to understand complex instructions and provide contextual feedback.
+LLMs from OpenAI or OpenRouter process natural language commands, providing intelligent responses and actions, enabling the autopilot to understand complex instructions.

 The program will ask if you use Openrouter and for your API Key.
 It is saved locally in `config.json` and reused on next program start.